Islam in London: History

-The first Muslims to settle in London were lascars, that is, Bengali and Yemeni sailors from the 19th century.
+The first Muslims to settle in London were Bengali and Yemeni sailors from the 19th century.
 Many Muslims from the Indian sub-continent served in the British Army and British Indian Army in the First and Second World Wars.
 In the wave of immigration that followed the Second World War, many Muslims emigrated to the UK from these Commonwealth countries and former colonies to satisfy labour shortages and seek new opportunities for themselves.
 Following the partition of India, many came from Pakistan especially the Punjab and Azad Kashmir in addition to the Indian state of Gujarat.
 This initial wave of immigration of the 1950s and 60s was followed by migrants from Cyprus, Sylhet in Bangladesh, formerly East Pakistan.
 Many Muslims also arrived from various other countries, although the percentage is far smaller than from South Asia.
 Amongst those from other countries, Muslims from Yemen, Somalia and Turkey have significant numbers, whereas those from Malaysia Iraq, Nigeria, Ghana and Kenya represent smaller fractions.
 Today, London's Muslims come from all over the world and there is a small but growing group of converts.